Gregor Robertson (politician): Bylaw changes

-In July 2009, Robertson led the Vancouver City Council to pass several bylaw changes—including security checkpoints, closed-circuit cameras, prohibition of "disturbance or nuisance interfering with the enjoyment of entertainment on city land by other persons", and prohibition of commercial flyers at celebration sites—which were controversial for some civil liberties advocates who argued that they "make it more difficult to exercise [the] fundamental constitutional rights to free speech, peaceful assembly and free expression."
-As part of the changes city manager Penny Ballem, an unelected official, was given special powers that were referred to by Coalition of Progressive Electors councilor Ellen Woodsworth as "wide open carte blanche."
-Robertson defended council's position, explaining the bylaw changes were necessary given what Vancouver is expected to achieve in February 2010.
+In preparation for the 2010 Winter Olympics in July 2009, the Vancouver Council approved several temporary bylaw changes—including security checkpoints, closed-circuit cameras, prohibition of "disturbance or nuisance interfering with the enjoyment of entertainment on city land by other persons", and prohibition of commercial flyers at celebration sites—which were controversial for some civil liberties advocates who argued that they "make it more difficult to exercise [the] fundamental constitutional rights to free speech, peaceful assembly and free expression."
+As part of the changes city manager Penny Ballem, an unelected official, was given special powers that were referred to by Coalition of Progressive Electors councillor Ellen Woodsworth as "wide open carte blanche."
+Robertson defended council's position, explaining the temporary bylaw changes were necessary given what Vancouver was required to implement as the host city.
 According to Robertson, "It is our ultimate obligation to ensure the safety and security of people who are in our city and this, I think, addresses a lot of the concerns proactively on that level while respecting the Charter of Rights and Freedoms.
 This is a temporary set of changes we're putting it in place for a special event."

 Robertson also implemented a bylaw in April 2014 that prevented homeowners from cutting trees down on their own private property.
 The bylaw was proposed due to the rapid reduction in tree cover in the City of Vancouver.
-Many of the trees had been removed by property developers, with the blessing of the City Council, yet it is homeowners who are suffering from the restrictions.
-Legal experts believe that the bylaw is unconstitutional and a Supreme Court case will be imminent.